vasayxtx/Stratego/docs/db.md

-## This file contains description of the NoSQL database.
+## This file contains description of the NoSQL database

 ### users